-- Mastery of the Common CoreNext Generation Science Standards - Differentiated instruction so that all learners are appropriately challenged. - Using students' innate curiosity about the world around them as a resource for motivating the study of science. - Emphasizing the role of science as a process of asking and answering questions about how the world works, and encouraging students to ask their own scientific questions. - Creating an awareness of the natural world and developing skills of identification and classification of the things around us.

-• Creating projects that explore relevant, real world science topics

-- Connecting more abstract scientific concepts to tangible things that can be directly observed in one's daily life. - Emphasizing ecological thinking and systems thinking as a way to understand complex systems.
+- Mastery of the Next Generation Science Standards - Differentiated instruction so that all learners are appropriately challenged. - Using students' innate curiosity about the world around them as a resource for motivating the study of science. - Emphasizing the role of science as a process of asking and answering questions about how the world works, and encouraging students to ask their own scientific questions. - Creating an awareness of the natural world and developing skills of identification and classification of the things around us. - Creating projects that explore relevant, real world science topics - Connecting more abstract scientific concepts to tangible things that can be directly observed in one's daily life. - Emphasizing ecological thinking and systems thinking as a way to understand complex systems.

-IA uses a wide range of materials including but not limited to state approved texts and resources as well as These are some of the texts we utilize as resources in our science curriculum:
+IA uses a wide range of materials including but not limited to state approved texts and resources as well as: